jahuty/documentation/components/invitations.md

 category    : components
 ---

-{% include heading.html title="Invitations" lead="Requests to join an organization." %}

-_Invitations_ are unique, time-boxed requests you can send (or receive) to join an organization.
+{% include heading.html title="Invitations" lead="Invitations are unique, time-boxed requests you can send (or receive) to join an organization." %}

+## Securing invitations

 When someone accepts an invitation, they become a member of your organization.
 So, it's important to make sure you invite people you know using the correct email address.

 ## Viewing invitations